 The accounts described below are offered for derivatives trading and clearing at Nasdaq.
 Please see overview of account properties:

 A house clearing account is an integrated trading and clearing account for the member’s trading and clearing on its own behalf.
 The member may not use the house clearing account for trading and clearing of transactions in respect of entities within the same group of companies as the member.

 The omnibus account is an integrated trading and clearing account for the aggregated positions of several clients.
-Members can choose to set up several omnibus accounts for administrative purposes, with or without client segregation.
+Members can choose to set up several omnibus accounts for administrative purposes.

 To reduce operational risk and ease the post-trade administration, Nasdaq offers the possibility to connect subaccounts to an omnibus account as a service to its members.
 A sub-account is an account opened by the clearing member for administrative purposes only.
 It is possible to trade directly on the sub-account and the position will remain on that account.
 On the sub-account, the member will benefit from having easily accessible historic trade information.
 Expiration and all types of post-trade flows are calculated on the sub-account for informational purposes only.

 Nasdaq has the legal relationship with the member; it is the aggregated position and flows on the omnibus account level that will be considered in communications between the member and Nasdaq.
 By using sub-accounts, the clearing member will be able to take advantage of post-trade administration opportunities, calculated settlement flows and margins down on client level.
 The use of sub-accounts does not affect the member’s obligations to Nasdaq.